IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1a.markdown

   title: Overview of Streams concepts
 ---

-After [downloading and installing the Streams Quick Start Edition (QSE)](/streamsx.documentation/docs/4.3/qse-intro), you are ready to compile and run an application using Streams Studio.

-This is a good way to get familiar with the environment.
+This tutorial will show you how to compile and run an application using Streams Studio and get familiar with the environment.

 In this tutorial, you'll learn how to: